BeneathTheWaves/AbyssEditor/README.md

 # Abyss Editor

 ## What is Abyss Editor? ##
-Abyss Editor is a Terrain (Optoctreepatch) Editor based on Reef Editor and Void Editor, which comes with tons of features, fixes, and performance improvements!
+Abyss Editor is a Terrain (Optoctreepatch) Editor for Subnautica & Subnautica Below Zero.
+Built on top of [Reef Editor](https://github.com/eternaight/sn-terrain-edit) and Void Editor, there are tons of features, fixes, and performance improvements for you to enjoy!

 **Current OS Support:**